What is Caesura?

 5. All submissions must be made via email to Caesura.Journal@CUChicago.edu in the form of attachments and not placed in the body of the email.

-6. Please make sure attachments in Word or RTF format.
-DO NOT send a GOOGLE DOC.
+6. Please make sure attachments are in Word or RTF format.
+DO NOT send a Google Doc.

 10. Writers will be notified via email if their piece will be published.